Sheikh Said rebellion: Political measures by the Turkish Government

-Mustafa Kemal Atatürk foresaw the seriousness of the rebellion and urged İsmet İnönü to come to Ankara, as he had been resting for a vacation at an island near Istanbul.
-Atatürk welcomed İnönü and his family at the Ankara Station to explain him how serious the situation has become.
-Mustafa Kemal, Ali Fethi (Okyar) and İsmet İnönü had a meeting on the 24 February 1925, which lasted for 7 1/2 hours and the main subject was the rebellion.
-Following, the Government of Ali Fethi has issued a circular which vowed strict measures against the rebels on the 25 February 1925 and announced the reign of martial law in the eastern provinces and classified the use of religious aims against the government as treason.
+Mustafa Kemal Atatürk foresaw the seriousness of the rebellion and urged İsmet İnönü, who had been resting on vacation at an island near Istanbul, to come to Ankara.
+Atatürk welcomed İnönü and his family at the Ankara Station and explained to him how serious the situation had become.
+Mustafa Kemal, Ali Fethi (Okyar) and İsmet İnönü met on the 24 February 1925, for 7 1/2 hours, mainly to discuss the rebellion.
+The following day, the government of Ali Fethi issued a circular vowing strict measures against the rebels.
+He announced the reign of martial law in the eastern provinces and classified the use of religious aims against the government as treason.
 The Turkish Parliament was not pleased with this action and in response, the Turkish prime minister Ali Fethi was criticized by the politicians of the Republican People's Party.
 However, Mustafa Kemal Pasha, advocated for the resignation of Prime Minister Ali Fethi against the rapid rise of the incidents and appointed İsmet Pasha to establish a new government on 2 March.
 Ali Fethi resigned on the 3 March and was replaced by Ismet Inönü.
 Within days, the Turkish Grand National Assembly adopted the Maintenance of Order Law (Takrir-i Sükûn Kanunu) and granted the government emergency powers.
 The ban on the uprising has been extended to include other measures.
 In addition, it was decided to re-establish the Independence Courts in Ankara and Diyarbakır.

+Casualties

+While casualty figures differ, most accounts agree that at least 5,000 people died during the suppression of the Sheikh Said rebellion, and the total may have been higher.
+Historian Robert Olson stressed that the heaviest impact on the Kurds came not from the death toll itself, but from the aftermath which included; widespread destruction of land and villages, mass deportations and the ongoing persecution carried out by Turkish officers, soldiers, and gendarmes.
+The killings continued for months after the rebellion.
+Kurdish villages in the vicinity of the rebellion were bombed, and thousands of people who were not related to the revolt directly were killed.
+Academic research suggests that around 25,000 Kurds were forced to flee the borders, with the French mandate of Syria being the recipient of the majority.
+They were all granted citizenship by the French mandate authorities.

+According to contemporary Kurdish sources, civilian losses amounted to 206 villages destroyed, 8,758 houses burned, and 15,206 men, women, and children killed.
+These same sources claimed that the Kurds suffered 2,400 battle casualties, while Turkish forces suffered 50,000 casualties (killed and wounded).

 Financial cost

+Hamit Bozarslan estimates that about 35% of the budget went into the suppression of the revolt.
+The campaign is said to have cost the Turkish treasury 60 million Turkish pounds.
 The sum of 7 Mio.
 Turkish Pounds was reported by the US military attaché in Turkey.
-Hamit Bozarslan estimates that about 35% of the budget went into the suppression of the revolt.